browserengineering/book/book/html.md

 [html5-parsing]: https://html.spec.whatwg.org/multipage/parsing.html

 And now for the payoff!
-Figure 3 shows a screenshot of our very own [website](https://browser.engineering/), loaded in our own browser.^[To be fair, it actually looks about the same with the Chapter 3 browser.]
+Figure 3 shows a screenshot of [this book's website](https://browser.engineering/), loaded in our own browser.^[To be fair, it actually looks about the same with the Chapter 3 browser.]

 ::: {.center}